Characterizing the Structure of Online Conversations Across Reddit: Data

 \subsection{Feature Generation}

-We generated various global and local features of the discussion posts.
-As described earlier, the {global} features of a post are the features encoding the broader context in which a post was made, whereas the {local} features capture the post's attributes.

-We were guided by several previous studies in our choice of features of discussion posts.
-We use a broad set of features, including the topic of conversation~\citep{gonzalez2010structure,romero2011differences}, the age of the online community, the type of content~\citep{cha2012spread}, emotional valence~\citep{berger2012makes,stieglitz2013emotions}, and several textual features of the post.
+We generate various global and local features of the discussion posts.
+As described earlier, the \textit{global} features of a post are the features encoding the broader context in which a post was made, whereas the \textit{local} features capture the post's attributes.
+Guided by several previous studies in our choice of features of discussion posts, we use a broad set of features, including the topic of conversation~\cite{gonzalez2010structure,romero2011differences}, the age of the online community, the type of content~\cite{cha2012spread}, emotional valence~\cite{berger2012makes,stieglitz2013emotions}, and several textual features of the post.

-\subsubsection{Global Features:}
+\subsubsection{Global features:}

-We consider several key global features of the discussion posts\textemdash the properties of the community/subreddit in which a given post was made.
+We consider several key global features of the discussion posts, which describe the properties of the community or subreddit in which a given post was made.

-\begin{itemize} \item {\bf Topic:} This feature codes the broad category into which a post's parent subreddit is classified.
-We retrieved the ten subreddit advertiser categories sourced from PushShift and added two more categories\textemdash politics and miscellaneous for completeness.
+\begin{itemize} \item {\bf Topic:} This feature encodes the broad category the subreddit is classified under.
+We retrieved the ten subreddit advertiser categories sourced from PushShift and added two more categories, politics and miscellaneous, for completeness.
 Unfortunately, many of these categories were missing from the data.
-Hence, we asked two research assistants to manually check the labeling and annotate the missing data into one of the twelve topics shown in Table~\ref{tab:subreddit_desc}.\footnote{The manual annotation process involved reading the description and content of the subreddit, and then discussing till an agreement is reached between the annotators.} Note that a given subreddit can only be part of one category.
+Hence, we asked two research assistants to annotate the data and verify the labels to classify each subreddit as one of the twelve topics.
+The manual annotation process involved reading the description and content of the subreddit and then discussing it until an agreement was reached between the annotators.
+Note that a given subreddit can only be part of one category.
+See Table~\ref{tab:Subreddit_desc} for summary statistics and examples of each topic.

-\item {\bf Popular:} This is a binary feature which denotes the popularity of a subreddit.
-According to our definition, a subreddit is deemed popular if it has more than the average number of subscribers among subreddits we extracted.
+\item {\bf Popular:} This is a binary feature that denotes the popularity of a subreddit.
+In our definition, a subreddit is deemed popular if it has more than the average number of subscribers among the subreddits we extracted.

-\item {\bf Novelty:} The anatomy of a post's discussion tree also depends on how old a given subreddit is.
+\item {\bf Novelty:} We consider how new a subreddit is since the anatomy of a post's discussion tree also depends on how old a given subreddit is.
 Older subreddits have had a chance to gather more subscribers since they have been around longer, and they also have more posts on average.
-We define a subreddit as new if it is at most an year old.\footnote{Since our data is from 2018, a subreddit is considered new if was created at the earliest in 2017.}
+We define a subreddit as new if it is at most a year old.
+Since our data is from 2018, a subreddit is considered new if it was created at the earliest in 2017.